ritascarlet/HyprDebianInstaller/README.md

 By the way, run only from root

 If you want to contribute your idea for the script, then say so, don't be shy.
 Love and hugs to all<3

+I also compiled a small script for installing the best version of Nvidia drivers<3